Daddoon/BlazorMobile/README.md

 # Blazor.Xamarin
 A Nuget package for launching Blazor application as standalone application on Xamarin

+# INSTALLING Blazor.Xamarin from scratch

+Please go to **Installation** section

+# TL;DR, i just want to use a base template

+You may just copy/re-use the Daddoon.Blazor.Xam.InteropApp projects, located in the **Test** solution folder of this project.
+But it's advised to read the **COMMUNICATION BETWEEN BLAZOR/XAMARIN.FORMS** section.

 # INSTALLATION

 ## 1. Create your Xamarin.Forms application project in Visual Studio